ambab-infotech/slidingcart/README.md

 The result?
 Improved conversion as the customer goes directly to checkout; no need to visit the shopping cart page!

-Cart page features are implemented on Sliding cart, Apply & remove coupon.
+Cart page features are implemented on Sliding cart,

-View order summary
- - Subtotal
- - Discount
- - Shipping charges
- - Tax
+- Apply & remove coupon.

- - Grandtotal
+- view total summary.

-Easy to modify the products in the cart
+- Easy to modify the products in the cart.
-- Qty, add / update
-- Remove products from the cart
-- Show out of stock message

-If one shipping partner is integrated this module will skip the shipping method step and show shipping charges on the sliding cart.

 Improve the shopping experience by reducing the number of steps necessary for checkout.
 Easily preview your cart summary.